Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Chantelle Ellem

 You live life one handed, but other people do as well.
-You’re not the same way, like moms holding babies.
+In not the same way, like moms holding babies.
 Or if they’ve got a broken arm temporarily.
 What are your top tips for how to live life one handed?

 Mark 20:18